todevdinhhai03/e-commerce-system/README.md

 The above command will build and package the services into a docker container.

-## How to run the backend services
+## How to run backend services that support application managements

 Make sure you have the following installed on your machine: